 Curriculum and Instruction

 Rosedale has adopted state-approved textbooks in all four core curricular areas.
-The next textbook adoption will be in the area of Mathematics.
 Supplementary materials are also provided and used in classrooms to support the core curriculum that includes English Language Arts, Mathematics, Science, and History-Social Science.
 Physical Education and the Fine Arts are also included within the instructional day.

-Rosedale students in grades three through eight will participate in statewide assessments in English-Language Arts and Mathematics administered through the Smarter Balanced Assessment Consortium (SBAC).
-SBAC testing is administered during a twelve week window in the spring of each year.
-SBAC is a computer adaptive test which adjusts the difficulty of questions during the assessment depending upon student responses.
-The test is therefore tailored to each individual student to quickly identify the mastery level of the individual student.
+Rosedale students in grades three through eight participate in statewide assessments in English-Language Arts and Mathematics administered through the California Assessment of Student Performance and Progress (CAASPP).
+CAASPP testing is administered during a twelve-week window in the spring of each year.
+CAASPP is a computer adaptive test that adjusts the difficulty of questions during the assessment depending upon student responses.
+The test is therefore tailored to each individual student to identify the mastery level of the individual student.
 This process will provide the most accurate score for each student.
-For more information, please go to www.smarterbalanced.org.
+For more information, please go to www.caaspp.org.

 Rosedale teachers are highly skilled, dedicated professionals with a focus on the education of all children.
 They seek to improve their skills through District offered professional development, conferences/workshops, and continuing education courses.
 Teachers also serve on various District level curriculum committees.